 The amount of damages a person can receive for their bicycle accident depends on several criteria; the severity of the injury, the length of time they were suffering, and whether they made a full recovery.

-Contact a Bicycle Accident Attorney
+Contact our Bicycle Accident Lawyers